 The Nuki Smart Lock is the minimalist and easy to install device you’d imagine the lock of the future to be.
 The idea behind the Smart Lock, which Nuki claims is the first in Europe with a permanent internet connection, is to let you lock and unlock your door from anywhere as well as auto unlock as you approach.
 But what makes it so easy to install?

-The Nuki Smart Lock uses your existing lock and key as it simply sits on top.
+The Nuki Smart Lock uses your existing lock and key as it simply sits on top – a surprisingly low-fi solution.
 This is both good and bad.
 It’s great for those with a normal flat key and simple lock.
 This means you just position the Smart Lock over the key and stick it to the door using a peel-off layer provided.
 Then you calibrate the lock with an app which adjusts the motor in the Nuki so it knows the pressure to apply to turn the key within.
 Simple.

 The problem is that being this simple means it only works on locks that fit the Nuki.
 It also means any key with a larger head or non-flat shape won’t work in the Smart Lock as they simply won’t fit.
 Plus, if the key hole is too near the door handle, again it won’t fit.

 But, presuming you’ve checked your door setup does work, then you’ll be installed and ready to go in a matter of minutes without even using any tools.
 This might sound easy to remove but while locked the turned key holds the Nuki in place, meaning it won’t come out without removing the entire door lock.